 If you don’t already sign up to the Usborne newsletter for their Saturday activities you really should.
 Each week on a Thursday you get a couple of pages of activities from some of Usborne’s brilliant books (a range of ages) as well as links to really great interactive resources too.

 I had to share with you the Saturday activities that popped into my inbox recently as they included some brilliant online music resources that you can find here.
 We’ve had lots fun with Kandinsky music lab.
 There was also a download page about making different instruments at home that I’ll add below.
 Time to get creating!

 Floss is now four and has lots of difficulty falling to sleep – I’m sure many of you can relate to this personally or for your children.
 We actually come from a long line of women non-sleepers in our family.
 Something we have done for Floss is to record us reading her favourite stories that she listens to at night.
 It can take her anywhere between 1 and 3 hours to fall asleep, but she’s content and happy.
 Snuggled up in bed listening to stories until she drifts off into what she calls – ‘The Land of the Loveliest dreams where dreams float in and out like clouds into her mind.’
 She says the stories help her to have the wonderful dreams.
 So if you or your children struggle to drift off to sleep then audio books might be an idea for you.

 You might be interested to read about the Tonie box we also use – click the link below to the blog post.
 The Yoto box is one that we’re seriously considering as Floss is getting a little older as it has stories that are for an older audience too.

 I’ll be adding lots more reviews to the site – if you’d like to keep up to date then make sure to sign up to our newsletter.

-17 – we’re number 17 on the Top 30 UK Mom Blogs on Feedspot – if you love blogs do come and check out the other wonderful Mom blogs out there.
+We’re on the list – Top 30 UK Mom Blogs on Feedspot – if you love blogs do come and check out the other wonderful Mom blogs out there.